SethSmigelski/jump-links-block/readme.txt

 == Changelog ==
 = 1.6.0 =
-CHANGE: modified plugin name to Jump Links Block (SEO 44) in coordination with the SEO suite plugin, Search Appearance Toolkit (SEO), and established the text domain as jump-links-block-seo-44
+* TWEAK: Renamed plugin to "Jump Links Block (SEO 44)" to align with the new branding in coordination with the SEO suite plugin, Search Appearance Toolkit (SEO)
+* TWEAK: Updated the Text Domain to `jump-links-block-seo-44` to match the new plugin slug.

 = 1.5.0 =
 * FEATURE: Added a new "Background Hover" color setting in the Inspector Controls for links in the horizontal layout.